Garima-7/2048-Game/README.md

 No packages or libraries are needed.

 ## DESCRIPTION
-The rules of the game are as follows:
+The rules of the game are as follows:<br/>
-There are some numbers on the board.
+There are some numbers on the board.<br/>
-Swipe/key press any direction (up, down, left, right) to move all tiles.
+Swipe/key press any direction (up, down, left, right) to move all tiles.<br/>
-A new tile of 2 will appear on the board after every move.
+A new tile of 2 will appear on the board after every move.<br/>
-When two tiles with same numbers touch each other, they merge into one.
+When two tiles with same numbers touch each other, they merge into one.<br/>
-When the board is filled up, you lose.
+When the board is filled up, you lose.<br/>
 When you create 2048 you win and can still care on the game to create more and more high scores.
-How to use
-Fork clone the repository or download the zip folder.
-Navigate to throught the javascript folder to the 2048 Game folder .
-Inside the 2048 Game folder run the index.html file.

 ## TECH STACK USED
 HTML <br/>